lyle-timotheus/vue-vs-next/README.md

 3. Navigate to the directory where you want to clone the project.
 For example, if you want to clone the project to a directory called "vue-vs-next" on your desktop, you can use the following command:
    $ cd ~/Desktop

-4. Clone the project by running the following command:
+4. Clone the project by running the following command
    $ git clone https://github.com/lyle-timotheus/vue-vs-next.git

-5. Navigate into the project directory:
+5. Navigate into the project directory
    $ cd vue-vs-next
    $ cd next